ptdecker/cbasics/README.md

   * minstdiotest.c:  Test program that excercises 'minstdio'.
 Execution time in ticks is returned as the exit status (view with 'echo $?' after running).
   * minstdio.h:  Header for a minimal implementation of some 'stdio' library functions bit functions
   * minstdio.c:  Minimal implementation of some 'stdio' library functions using bit functions
+* 8-04 Implementation of fseek()
+  * fseektest.c:  Test program that exercises fseek()
+  * minstdio1.h:  Header for a minimal 'stdio' library that includes the addition of fseek()
+  * minstdio1.c:  Minimal implementation of 'stdio' library inlcuding the addition of fseek()
 * 8-06 - calloc.c:  A minimal implimentation of malloc() and free() plus a version of calloc()
 * 8-07 - malloc2.c:  Adds some error checking to malloc() routines
 * 8-08 - bfree.c:  Adds bfree() to malloc()